trustfractal/ink-upgrade-template/README.md

 }
 ~~~~

-This version also needs the state exposing methods that we added in V1: `nth`,
+This version also needs the state exposing methods that we added in V1:
-`items`, and `owner`.
-Since we didn't fundamentally changed the contract
+`items`, `nth`, and `owner`.
+Since we didn't fundamentally change the contract
 storage, these are the same, but we could have added or removed storage items.
 For example, if `insert` had became available to anyone and not only to the
 contract owner, we could have dropped its reference.